Program overview

 Career Options

-• Community Recreation Leader: Organize and facilitate community-based recreational programs, promoting health and wellness in the community.
+• Community Recreation Leader: Facilitate community-based recreational activities, promoting health and wellness.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.